-A flexible budget can be used a few different ways.
+A flexible budget can be used in a few different ways.

-The most common way to use this budget is to first review your expenses.
+The most common way to use this budget is to review your expenses first.

-While some expenses are fixed, like your rent or mortgage, many others vary from month to month.
+While some expenses are the same monthly, like your rent or mortgage, many others vary monthly.

-While you cannot know for certain what each month holds, you can get clues on certain things by looking over a previous years worth of spending.
+While you cannot know for sure what each month holds, you can get clues on certain things by looking over a previous year’s spending.

-For example, you might notice that your entertainment spending balloons over the summer when your kids are home from school.
+For example, you might notice your entertainment spending balloons when your kids are home from school over the summer.

-You might also notice that your electric bill is higher during the winter months when the heater is running more frequently.
+You might also notice that your electric bill increases during winter when the heater runs more frequently.